 Introduction

-Oysters are typically exposed to temperature change throughout their lives.
+Oysters are exposed to temperature change throughout their lives.
 Due to the temperature stress, there is typically a variance in metabolic rate [1].
 A way to measure metabolic rate in an oyster is by measuring the gene expression of cytochrome c oxidase, or ATP synthase beta subunit [2].
 Cytochrome c is part of the electron transport chain used to make ATP.
 The enzyme is specifically used to turn oxygen into water.
 If a species is stressed, and metabolic rate were to increase, there will be an increase in energy produced and thus more expression of the genes used to make energy.
 A constant increase in metabolic and respiratory rates due to temperature stress would mean more energy usage for homeostasis.
 The increased temperature stresses can lead to large mortality rates among populations [3].
 With possible increases in temperatures due to global warming, studies have been done to test the effects on many varying oysters, but there are fewer concerning Olympia oysters (Ostreola conchaphila).

+2nd paragraph explain what genes do.

 The gradual temperature stress is what would be observed in the wild, but studies have been done without taking time to gradually increase the temperature.
 Therefore, we would like to observe any effects it would have on the metabolic rate of Olympia oysters.

 Objectives are to observe the effects of temperature stress on metabolic rate on Olympia oysters, and to see if there is any effect of an acute temperature stress versus a gradual temperature stress.
 We will use qPCR techniques to measure the gene expression of cytochrome c oxidase and ATP synthase genes

-Methods.
+.

 We obtained 30 Olympia oysters.
 Ten of them underwent a sudden heat shock at 35 C for one hour, while another ten were exposed to a gradual temperature increase.
 The last ten were used as a control undergoing no temperature stress.
 Oysters were held in a controlled tank.
 The tank included saltwater, a temperature heater, thermometer, and a pump.
-The control temp was at 14 C. The max temp stress occurred at 35 C. The gradual heat stress occurred by increasing the tank temperature by 3-4 degree increments every two hours until reaching maximum temperature stress.
+The control temp was at 14 C. The max temp stress occurred at 35 C. The gradual heat stress occurred by increasing the tank temperature by 3-4 degree increments every two hours until reaching maximum temperature stress (35 C).
 Due to time issues, the oysters remained around 28 C overnight.
 After oysters were exposed to stresses, they were opened and dissected for their gill tissue to analyze.
 To examine the mRNA expression, we isolated RNA from gill tissue.
 This was done using TriReagent on whole tissue to isolate RNA from other components.
 After isolation, RNA was washed with ethanol and 0.1%DEPC-H2O.
 Two of the extracted RNA samples (one from each day samples were being extracted) were then spectro-analyzed using a Nanodrop for purity.
 The isolated RNA samples were then reverse transcribed into cDNA using M-LV 5X reaction buffer. qPCR was performed with designed primers , sensimix, SYBR dye, water and the cDNA samples.
 Blanks were included in testing to observe any contamination.

 Results